Baby Care Program

-In partnership with Social Services, provides screenings to assess the long-term care needs of individuals to provide the appropriate level of services through community based care or nursing home placement.
+In partnership with Portsmouth Department of Social Services, Portsmouth Health Department provides screenings to assess the long-term care needs of individuals to provide the appropriate level of services through community based care or nursing home placement.
 For more information please contact Delores Paulding at 393-8585, ext.
 8555 or Delores.Paulding@vdh.virginia.gov

 Other Community Health Education Services

 We can provide presentations on a wide variety of health topics, including:

 - Chronic Diseases such as:

 - Heart disease

 - High blood pressure

 - Infant Safe Sleep